-- f.
-"Person with a Developmental Disability," per section 393.063(9), F.S., means a person with a disorder or syndrome that is attributable to intellectual disability, cerebral palsy, autism, spina bifida, or Prader-Willi syndrome; that manifests before the age of 18; and that constitutes a substantial handicap that can reasonably be expected to continue indefinitely. - g.
-"Unit" means a single family home or one set of living quarters in a duplex, triplex, quadraplex, or apartment property.
+- d.
+"Permanent Supportive Housing" means affordable rental housing that is leased for continued occupancy for as long as the tenant complies with lease requirements.
+The lease shall have no limits on length of tenancy related to the provision or participation in supportive services.
+Permanent Supportive Housing shall facilitate and promote activities of daily living, access to community-based services and amenities, and inclusion in the general community.
+Permanent Supportive Housing shall strive to meet the needs and preferences of the focus households. - e.
+"Unit" means a set of living quarters in a property.
 Units are those in which the occupants live separately from any other persons in the building and which have direct access from the outside of the building or through a common hall.
-The occupants may be a family, one person living alone, or any other group of related or unrelated persons who share living arrangements.
-For this RFA, Units may contain one or more separate bedrooms/Beds rented separately by non-related persons, and a Community Residential Home is considered to be a Unit. - h.
+The occupants may be a family, one person living alone, or any other group of related or unrelated persons who share living arrangements. - f.
 "Visitability" means housing designed in such a way that it can be lived in or visited by people who are mobility impaired.
-This includes the ability of people with a mobility aid to easily enter a home and move in the dwelling's common areas, including at least one bathroom on an accessible level.
+This includes the ability of people with a mobility aid to easily enter a home and move from room to room, including at least one bathroom on an accessible level.